What's a Fiduciary (and Why It Matters So Much)

 Keep in mind this isn’t some secret, undercover fraud we’re talking about.
 Nope, the law actually says that non-fiduciary advisors are not held to as high a standard as fiduciary advisors.

-For example, fiduciary advisors are required to serve your best interests at all times, but broker-dealers — who buy and sell investments and often offer financial advice — are required to put customers’ best interests ahead of their own only in the moment of offering investment recommendations.
+For example, fiduciary advisors are required to serve your best interests at all times, but advisors who work at broker-dealers — who buy and sell investments and often offer financial advice — aren’t necessarily held to that same standard.
 Head-scratching, yet true.

 Here’s what can get really confusing: Some financial advisors are fiduciaries some of the time.
-These advisors are both broker-dealers and Registered Investment Advisors.
+These advisors work at companies that are both broker-dealers and RIAs.
 In the latter role, they must be fiduciaries.
 But when they’re acting as stockbrokers, they don’t have to be fiduciaries.
-If you’re getting advice from an investment advisor who’s also a broker-dealer, be wary.
+If you’re getting advice from an investment advisor who’s also a broker, be wary.